Accessibility (ADA) Information

 Access Tent hours are from 11 am until 11 pm.

-The Access Tent is where guests with disabilities can come to get information and request services.
+The Access Tent is where guests with disabilities can get information and request services.
 It will be located within the Accessible Camping area.
 This is also the designated area for recharging wheelchairs, scooters, and other medical devices.
-Remember, guests use this power at their own risk, and Electric Forest Festival is not responsible for any personal equipment.
+Remember, guests use this power at their own risk, and Electric Forest is not responsible for any personal equipment.

 ENTERING THE FESTIVAL